malloydata/malloydata.github.io/README.md

 ### Installation

-Jekyll and Ruby are no longer required!
-Just install `npm` and then install dependencies:
+Install `npm` and then install dependencies:

 ```
 npm install